 If you become a Canadian Citizen, then you lose your Canada PR.
 However, this is good news because you now have access to all the privileges other Canadian Citizens have.
 If you want to know more, read the following article.

 Some people become permanent residents through the refugee claim process.
 The authority that approves refugee claims in Canada is the Immigration and Refugee Board of Canada (IRB).
-To be more specific, a special division of IRB, called the Refugee Protection Division (RPD), decides refugee applications in Canada.
+To be more specific, a special division of IRB called the Refugee Protection Division (RPD) decides refugee applications in Canada.
 Sometimes, RPD cancels the refugee claim.
 For example, if the immigration authorities find out the person lied to RPD, they may lose their refugee application and, as a result, their Canada PR status.

-When you become a permanent resident of Canada, you need to spend at least 730 days out of your first five years of permanent residency inside Canada.
+When you become a permanent resident of Canada, you must spend at least 730 days out of your first five years of permanent residency inside Canada.
 Subsequently, you need to meet the 730-day residency obligation every five-year interval.
 Nonetheless, residency obligation means you are either physically inside Canada or meet one of the following options: